jbhender/CSCAR_Workshops/R_by_Example/recs_dplyr/README.md

 The focus for this workshop is on analyzing winter home temperatures in the US using data from the
 [Residential Energy Consumption Survey](https://www.eia.gov/consumption/residential/).
-We’ll use the [tidyverse](tidyverse.org) throughout, relying on the dplyr package for data manipulations and ggplot2 for plotting.
+We’ll use the [tidyverse](https://tidyverse.org) throughout, relying on the dplyr package for data manipulation and ggplot2 for plotting.

 The workshop is organized in a parallel fashion, with participants given time to build an analysis from scratch by adapting presented examples step by step.